 Are you interested in behind-the-scenes work in the theatre arts?
-Appalachian State University’s Theatre Arts (BA) - Theatre Design/Technology degree prepares students for work in the entertainment production industry – from costuming and makeup, scenery and props, lighting and sound, and stage management.
-The curriculum offers hands-on design and technician experience.
+Appalachian State University’s Theatre Arts (BA) - Theatre Design/Technology concentration prepares students for production work in the entertainment industry – particularly costuming and makeup, scenery and props, lighting and sound, and stage management.
+The program offers hands-on design and technical experiences both in the classroom and on departmental productions.

-This degree serves students who desire a more focused program than the Theatre Arts (BA) - General Theatre degree.
-If you don’t mind being a hard worker, there are plenty of jobs in this field.
-Students find employment in theater and entertainment companies, as well as cruise ships, theme parks and architectural firms.
+This degree serves students who desire a more technically focused program than the Theatre Arts (BA) - General Theatre concentration.
+If you are ambitious, hardworking and show initiative, there is a wide variety of employment opportunities in this field.
+Our graduates find employment with theater companies, as well as with production companies, cruise lines, theme parks, architectural firms, museums, etc.

-The Department of Theatre and Dance has performances almost every week during the academic year, and students implement all technical elements of these productions.
-Paid employment opportunities in the department’s Scene Shop and Costume Shop provide opportunities for even more experience, as do summer opportunities in professional theater.
-Also, each year students in the program travel to the United States Institute of Theatre Technology Conference for further specialized training, networking and job interviews.
+The Department of Theatre and Dance has performances most weeks of the academic year.
+Design-Technology students implement the technical elements of these productions, taking on progressively more complex projects over the course of their studies.
+Paid employment opportunities in the department’s Scene Shop and Costume Shop provide complementary experiences, as do summer opportunities in professional theater and production.
+Each year students in the program travel to the United States Institute of Theatre Technology Conference for further specialized training, networking and job interviews.

-Employment: Our students have been employed at a variety of theater companies, including:
+Employment: Our students have been employed at a variety of theater and entertainment companies, including:

 - Glimmerglass Festival Opera